onyx-and-iris/voicemeeter-api-ruby/README.md

 Access to lower level polling functions are provided with these functions:

--   `vmr.pdirty`: Returns true if a parameter has been updated.
+-   `vmr.pdirty?`: Returns true if a parameter has been updated.
--   `vmr.mdirty`: Returns true if a macrobutton has been updated.
+-   `vmr.mdirty?`: Returns true if a macrobutton has been updated.

 example: